PsyTeachR/ads-v1/docs/draft/07-tidy.md

 <div class='webex-solution'><button>Explain this answer</button>

-There will be 500 rows of data because each participant will have 10 rows - 5 for the satisfaction questions and five for the recommendation questions.
+There will be 500 rows of data because each participant will have 10 rows: 5 for the satisfaction questions and five for the recommendation questions.

 </div>